|

 This myth might have been started by cardiologists to combat the growing number of breeders who purchase their own holter monitors and send the tapes out to independent parties to be read.
 In most cases, however, it is a myth.
 A variation is that holter tapes must be read by humans, rather than machines.
 That one is semi-true; of course a machine reads the tapes in every case, but with most holter services a certified holter technician reviews the data the machine provides.
 This allows the technician to separate artifact -- which might be caused by adjustments to the unit, the dog coughing or barking, rubbing against furniture or walls, etc. -- from actual abnormal beats.
 The risk, then, is of an artificially inflated number of VPCs from a machine-only reading, as machines cannot discern artifact from VPCs.
 In the June 2009 webinar, Dr. Meurs noted that a low number of VPCs in a machine-read tape with 22-24 hours of readable beats is acceptable as a valid holter result.
 If you have a higher number of VPCs, then the data should certainly be reviewed by a human to determine if any artifacts are present.

-The ARVC-1 mutation is predictive of ARVC Whether this statement is a myth is highly and hotly debated within the Boxer fancy.
-The statement is based in fact, but the phrasing is a simplified statement of that fact.
-Dr. Meurs stated in the October 2010 webinar that the gene is predictive for about 70% of Boxers who test positive for the mutation -- meaning, of course, that it is not predictive for about 30% of them.
-Unfortunately, at this point in time we have no way of knowing for which Boxers the gene is predictive and for which it isn't.
+Whether this statement is a myth is highly and hotly debated within the Boxer fancy.
+The phrasing is a simplified statement and can be misleading.
+Dr. Meurs stated in the October 2010 webinar that the gene is predictive for about 70% of Boxers who test positive for the mutation.
+She also stated that it is not predictive for 30% of them, due to the influences of diet, environment, or other genes.
+(1:30:30) Unfortunately, at this point in time we have no way of knowing for which Boxers the gene is predictive and for which it isn't.
+(In other words, we cannot predict, regardless of the ARVC-1 test results, which dogs will develop ARVC and which will not.
+The dictionary definition of predict is "to make known in advance"; for most people, "predictive" means if the dog has the gene, it will have the disease.
+Clearly, then, the ARVC-1 test is not predictive in the normal sense of the word.)
 Dogs that test positive for the ARVC-1 mutation may never develop ARVC (and, as above, dogs that test negative may).
-Again, more research is necessary and ongoing to determine what factors might influence whether a dog does or does not develop the disease. |
+Dr. Meurs made this clear in the October 2010 webinar, when she said, "Not all homozygous positive dogs will develop ARVC -- they won't."
+(43:40) Again, more research is necessary and ongoing to determine what factors might influence whether a dog does or does not develop the disease.

 ![]() |